gilbertotcc/experiment-spring-cloud-function/README.md

-# experiment-spring-cloud-function
+# Experiment Spring Cloud Function

-A test project to try Spring Cloud Function on AWS
+A test project to try Spring Cloud Function on AWS.